 Helpful Tips

-- this soap-making method requires the use of lye.
-Always wear protective gloves, goggles and long sleeves when working with lye.
+- Safety First: Always wear protective gloves, goggles and long sleeves when working with lye.
 Keep lye solution away from kids and pets.
 Avoid inhaling fumes when dissolving lye and avoid contact with eyes and mouth.

-- you can buy goat milk at grocery stores, you can get fresh milk from a local farm or from your own goats, of course, you can also used goat milk powder (see instructions)
+- you can buy milk at the grocery store, you can get fresh milk from a local farm or from your own animals, milk powder can be found at health food stores or online

 Disclaimer: This post contains affiliate links, you can read my full disclosure here.